BHP says to quit global coal lobby group, stick with U.S. Chamber of Commerce

-SYDNEY (Reuters) - Global miner BHP Billiton (BHP.AX) (BLT.L) said on Thursday it had made a final decision to leave the World Coal Association (WCA) over differences on climate change but would remain a member of the U.S. Chamber of Commerce.
+SYDNEY, April 5 (Reuters) - Global miner BHP Billiton said on Thursday it had made a final decision to leave the World Coal Association (WCA) over differences on climate change but would remain a member of the U.S. Chamber of Commerce.

 BHP has largely quit mining coal for power plants, but is the world’s largest exporter of coal for steel-making.
 It said in December it had taken a preliminary decision to withdraw from the WCA, pending a full review.